pnpm/pnpm.io/docs/package_json.md

 ## dependenciesMeta

+Additional meta information used for dependencies declared inside `dependencies`, `optionalDependencies`, and `devDependencies`.

 ### dependenciesMeta.*.injected

 If this is set to true for a local dependency, the package will be hard linked to the modules directory, not symlinked.